Defalt-Dev/OmnivoxAPI---WIP/README.md

 ### Note this jar was built with Java 11

 ## Implementation
-Currently, this API supports only the Champlain and Maisonneuve CEGEPs.
+Currently, this API supports only the Champlain and Maisonneuve CEGEPs, and this fork is working on adding support for Dawson College and Édouard-Montpetit CEGEPs.
 To support your CEGEP interface, which is different than Champlain and Maisonneuve, you need to extend two classes (OmnivoxScraper and Assembler) and implement their abstract methods.

 OmnivoxScraper:
 * getDocumentPages(): Gets the document page of each course.